tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 ## Timely Proposals

 PBTS introduces a new requirement for a process to accept a proposal: the proposal must be `timely`.
-It is a temporal requirement, associated to a couple of synchrony (that is, timing) [assumptions][model] regarding the behavior of processes and the network:
+It is a temporal requirement, associated with the following synchrony (that is, timing) [assumptions][model] regarding the behavior of processes and the network:

 - Synchronized clocks: the values simultaneously read from clocks of any two correct processes differ by at most `PRECISION`;